mzeidenberg/fall22_0479_website/content/home/syllabus.md

     - Zoom link: https://nyu.zoom.us/j/93142815959

 ## Office Hours
-My office hours will be held on Zoom this semester on Tuesdays and Thursdays from 11AM to 1 PM.
+My office hours will be held on Zoom this semester on Tuesdays and Thursdays from 11AM to 1 PM starting on Sept.
+6.

 Zoom link: https://nyu.zoom.us/j/92211652314